 The main criterion for admission to the Anglophone Section is successfully passing the entrance test in English.
 The aim of the test is to assess the linguistic level of all new and returning students to the Section, which should be equivalent to that of an English native or near-native speaker of the same age.
 Testing applies to all prospective students, even native speakers from anglophone countries.

 Our tests reflect the SAT type tests for English used in the English curriculum.
 We also use externally examined tests (GL assessments).
-For Primary, successful students will have at least an A2 level in English (CEFR).
-From 6e upwards, students should be performing at around level B2 on the Common European Framework of Reference for Languages (CEFR).
+For Primary, successful students will have at least an A2 level in English; from 6e upwards, students should be performing at around level B2 on the Common European Framework of Reference for Languages (CEFR).
 For sixième entrance, our students achieve around level 4 on the UK National Curriculum.

 Students will be tested for admission to CP through to Première.
 No admission testing will be done for Terminale entrance since the OIB programme spans across the last two years of secondary school.

 The Anglophone Section programme is a demanding one and we regret that students experiencing serious learning difficulties in their current school system will not normally be admitted to the Section which is not equipped to meet such needs.

 For local testing, assessment is normally done in March/April of the civil year during which enrolment is requested (i.e. March 2021 for admission in September 2021).
 The exact dates will be posted on the website calendar.
 Testing is usually done on two consecutive Wednesday afternoons for Primary and on a Wednesday afternoon for Secondary (collège and lycée).
 For admission at any other time during the year, assessment can be done by appointment on condition that there is place available in the requested year group in the French school.

 Phonic knowledge (letter names and sounds, related to a particular word)

 Retell a story from a picture book

 Describe a picture in complete sentences